 Do not call your insurance company if you’ve been in a wreck unless you know it was your fault.
-If you are unsure which driver is at fault or you don’t believe the accident was your fault, let your personal injury lawyer contact the insurance company on your behalf.
+If you are unsure which driver is at fault or you don’t believe the accident was your fault, let your Dallas car wreck attorney contact the insurance company on your behalf.

 Contact your employer.

 A car accident will leave you feeling frazzled and shaken, even in the best of circumstances.
 Reach out to your employer and take the rest of the day off – or even a few days off if you can.
 Taking some time off will allow you the time you need to make sure that you haven’t sustained any significant injuries and to follow up on the insurance claims process or any legal action that might be necessary.